juc096/ece_140a_final_mvp/Report.md

 ### Team size, and annual employment cost

+As discussed in the [Design, development, and production costs](#design-development-and-production-costs) we estimate a team size of 2-3 engineers, 2-3 software developers necessary for the product itself.
+Also we will need an accountant, and an attorney on retainer.
+The average salary of an accountant is around [$60,000](https://www.glassdoor.com/Salaries/san-diego-accountant-salary-SRCH_IL.0,9_IM758_KO10,20.htm) in San Diego.
+According to [some guy on Quora](https://www.quora.com/What-are-the-expected-legal-costs-for-a-startup-at-the-angel-and-Series-A-stages) $15,000 should be a good starting point for legal fees.
+Therefore, employment costs should hover around $1,000,000 annually (including taxes, benefits, etc..).

 ### Amount of revenue owed to other companies each time a product is sold

+We plan to have no dependencies on other companies that will require payment each time an individual unit is sold.
+However, we will need to defer to our patent lawyer to determine if any royalties would be owed to any potential patent conflicts.

 ### Margin on each unit sale